michaelajao/michaelajao.github.io/about.markdown

 ## Education

-- **PhD in Computational Science and Mathematical Modelling** - Coventry University, UK
+- **PhD in Computational Science and Mathematical Modelling** - Coventry University, UK (In Progress)
-- **MSc in Data Science and Computational Intelligence** - Coventry University, UK
+- **MSc in Data Science and Computational Intelligence** - Coventry University, United Kingdom, 2021
-- **BEng in Electrical and Electronics Engineering** - Kwara State University, Nigeria
+- **BEng in Electrical and Electronics Engineering** - Kwara State University, Nigeria, 2016

 ---